SleepyTK/YoutubeDownloader/README.md

 ## Notes
 - This program is constantly in development and will have bugs.
 - the exe might get blocked by antivirus scanners like McAfee, so you will have to tinker a bit until I get the program certified

+## Currently Working on
+- adding a bitrate option menu
+- adding video thumbnail and length added to the video cards